 How do I do my tax return with an ABN?

 If you’re an international student with an Australian Business Number (ABN) and are not registered for PAYG, you may be a little confused about how to do your tax return at the end of the financial year.

-An ABN is an Australian Business Number ONLY for people who have a business, or in other words, are a sole trader or contractor.
-Work as a contractor often comes disguised in the form of sales roles or freelance jobs (sometimes even hospitality)!
+An ABN is an Australian Business Number ONLY for people who have a business (i.e. who operate as a sole trader or contractor).
+Work as a contractor could include sales roles, freelance jobs and sometimes even certain hospitality positions!

-It’s SO important to understand whether your job has you on their records as an employee or a contractor as it affects your tax and pay rights significantly.
-The main difference when it comes to tax is that because you’re the owner of the business, you won’t fall into the PAYG category and will have to lodge a tax return at the end of the year for all of the income you earn on this business.
+It’s extremely important to understand whether your job has you on their records as an employee or a contractor as it affects your tax and pay rights significantly.
+The main difference is that, as a contractor, you’re the owner of the business.
+As a result, you won’t fall into the PAYG category and will have to lodge a tax return at the end of the year for all of the income you earn on this business.